Huntington's Disease

 Support Services

 Adjusting to a Huntington’s disease diagnosis or caring for a loved one with the disease can be difficult, confusing, and emotionally draining, especially because there is no cure at this time (although there is hope for a cure or improved treatments in the future).
-Our social workers get to know you and your family, host support groups, work to find resources in your community, and strive to improve your quality of life, no matter how Huntington’s disease affects you personally.
+Our social workers and chaplain get to know you and your family, host support groups, work to find resources in your community, and strive to improve your quality of life, no matter how Huntington’s disease affects you personally.

 Clinical Trials